fleetdm/fleet/handbook/company/communications.md

 ### Competition
 We track competitors' capabilities and adjacent (or commonly integrated) products in Google doc [Competition](https://docs.google.com/document/d/1Bqdui6oQthdv5XtD5l7EZVB-duNRcqVRg7NVA4lCXeI/edit) (private Google doc).

+## Product marketing programs
+Fleet's community programs are rooted in several areas; created to nurture communication between all current and future Fleet users through events, community support, [social media](#social-media), conversation-starting, [ads](#ads), video, and articles.

+### Social media
+Fleet's largest asset is our user community, the people actually using Fleet.
+Public conversations on social media create valuable opportunities for contributors to answer technical questions and collect feedback.

+Fleet [does not self-promote](https://www.audible.com/pd/The-Impact-Equation-Audiobook/B00AR1VFBU).
+(Great brands are [magnanimous](https://en.wikipedia.org/wiki/Magnanimity).)
+In fact, conversations are already happening in our social spaces that open up opportunities for Fleet to [engage with the community](https://fleetdm.com/handbook/demand#engage-with-the-community).

+Here are some topics for social media posts:
+- Fleet the product
+- Internal progress
+- Highlighting community contributions
+- Highlighting Fleet and osquery accomplishments
+- Industry news about osquery
+- Industry news about device management
+- Upcoming events, interviews, and podcasts

+### Ads
+Fleet uses advertising to spread awareness through a broader audience and foster greater engagement within user communities.
+The more people actively using Fleet, or contributing, the better Fleet will be.

+### Events
+It's important for Fleet to engage at events.
+This provides an opportunity to directly engage with potential users and contributors, build relationships, gather feedback, and create a stronger sense of community and trust.

+### Video
+Fleet's utilization of YouTube is an essential component of our commitment to nurturing a strong and informed user community.
+These videos facilitate community engagement, provide educational resources, and help share essential information about Fleet and the people using it.

 ## Meetings
 - **Plan to join meetings on time.** At Fleet, we start on time and do not wait for folks to join.
 As most of our meetings are conducted over zoom, please join with a working microphone and with your camera on whenever possible.
 Being even a few minutes late can make a big difference and slow your meeting counterparts down.
 When in doubt, show up a couple of minutes early.
 - **Turn on your camera.** This allows for more complete and intuitive verbal and non-verbal communication.
 Feel free to leave your camera on or turn it off when joining meetings with new participants you might not be familiar with yet.
 Turn your camera on when you lead or cohost a meeting, or when you present your work during a demo session.